5 from 4 votes

 Ingredients to make the dipping sauce with butter laid out on a pale blue background and labelled.

-Unsalted butter – I like to use unsalted butter for my cowboy butter dipping sauce as you want to adjust the level of salt yourself.
+• Unsalted butter: I like to use unsalted butter for my steak dipping sauce as you want to adjust the level of salt yourself.
 We’re adding other ingredients such as hot sauce which also has salt, so it’s better if we can control the salt levels in the other ingredients!
-If you want to make you own butter, see my homemade butter recipe.
+If you want to make you own butter for the best steak dipping sauce, see my homemade butter recipe.

-Fresh chives – This is easily customisable.
-I love fresh chives in my cowboy sauce but you could add fresh coriander or fresh parsley would also work really well.
+• Fresh chives: I love fresh chives in my cowboy sauce but you could add fresh coriander or fresh parsley.
+Both would work really well.

-Hot sauce – I use Cholula hot sauce in my steak bite dipping sauce but feel free to use your favourite Mexican style hot sauce.
+• Hot sauce: I use Cholula hot sauce in this dipping sauce for steak bites, but feel free to use your favourite Mexican style hot sauce.
 An Asian hot sauce wouldn’t be authentic to this recipe but you could try it out!

 See the recipe card for full information on all ingredients and quantities.